APPLICATION STRATEGY 2021: New Mexico Sheep & Antelope

-New Mexico's 2020 sheep and antelope application overview
+New Mexico's 2021 bighorn sheep and antelope application overview

 No electronic check payments

-Electronic check payments are no longer accepted.
-Payments may be made in person by cash or credit card online and by telephone by credit card only.
+Electronic check payments are not accepted.
+Payments may be made in person by cash or credit card, online and by telephone with credit card only.

 Cost to apply

 Cost for license and permits for New Mexico